kyma-project/kyma/docs/kyma/docs/010-details-components.md

 ## Logging

 Logging in Kyma uses [Logspout](https://github.com/gliderlabs/logspout) and [OK Log](https://github.com/oklog/oklog).
-Use a plaintext or a regular expression to fetch logs from pods using the OK Log UI.
+Use a plaintext or a regular expression to fetch logs from Pods using the OK Log UI.